 © Alpe d'Huez TO

-February in Alpe d'Huez: What's On & Weather
+February in Alpe d'Huez: What's on and weather

-In February, the resort goes all out to entertain families here on holiday.
+In February, Alpe d'Huez goes all out to entertain families here on holiday.
 The ski area will obviously be very busy throughout the month but, thanks to around 100 pistes and 70 lifts being open, the queues shouldn't be too bad.

 Read on for a look at what we like to do in resort throughout February.